WG21-SG14/flat_containers/proposals/flat_containers_wording.md

     pair<const Key&, T&>.
 Descriptions are provided here only for operations on flat_map that are not described in one of those tables or for operations where there is additional semantic operation.

+    The basic exception guarantee is provided by flat_map.
+Objects of value_type retrieved from a flat_map contain references that are invalidated by any operation that invalidates iterators for the container.

     namespace std {
         template <class Key, class T, class Compare = default_order_t<Key>,